Summer Eye Problems

 It is just as important to take care of your eyes during the summer as it is the rest of the year.
 You should still follow the same eye care rules, such as washing your hands before handling contact lenses and ensuring you are wearing the right eyewear when engaging in certain sports and activities.
 In addition to this, here are some other things you can do to keep your eyes safe and healthy:

 Wearing sunglasses with UVA and UVB protection is essential, even when it's cloudy outside.
 Even if you wear contact lenses with built-in UV protection, it's still important to wear sunglasses as they protect the surrounding eye area and act as a barrier between your eyes and the summer heat to prevent dry eye.

 The hot weather during the summer months is more likely to cause dehydration, affecting your body's ability to produce tears.
 This can lead to dry eye, so staying hydrated by drinking lots of water is ever so important.

 Use eye drops

 If you find yourself with dry eyes because of the hot summer weather, lubricating eye drops can help.
-Our comfi Soothe Drops, for example, will replicate your natural tears and ensure long-term hydration with fewer applications than most eye drops.
+Eye drops replicate your natural tears to ensure long-term hydration, and relieve dryness and irritation.

 Limit your exposure to allergens